SENG480/course/lectures/12-analysis.md

 ---
 # Exercise

-Take your M3/M4 documents as evidence of the system's architecture.
-For one of your QAS, generate 1 possible *risk* that this system is facing, and identify 1 sensitivity point.
+Use the documentation prepared for [Homebrew](https://app.gitbook.com/@uvicdsa/s/uvicdsa18/chapter-6).
+For one of their QAS, generate 1 possible *risk* that this system is facing, and identify 1 sensitivity point.

 # References